frederic-perez/AmE-dictionary/data/idioms.md

 __bridge the gap__ :two::hammer:
 __bright spark__ (Primarily heard in UK, Australia, New Zealand.)
 A clever person.
 __brighten up (the) day__
-__bring (one) to one’s feet__ To make someone or an audience rise up applauding or cheering in approval or in salute to someone or something.
+__bring (one) to (one’s) feet__ :two: To make someone or an audience rise up applauding or cheering in approval or in salute to someone or something.
 (Usually refers to an audience.) _The finale brought the audience to its feet.
 Liz was brought to her feet by the playing of the national anthem._
 __bring (one) up to speed__ To inform one of the latest details (about something). _Tom, will you please bring the rest of the team up to speed on the status of the project?_
 __bring (someone or oneself) to (do something)__
 __bring (someone or something) to (someone’s or something’s) knees__